Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ```
 [Pokédex #, Name, Type, Total Stats, Base HP, Base ATK, Base DEF, Base SP.
 ATK, Base SP.
 DEF, Base SPD]
 ```
-Catch Rate will be based on Total Stats, as the Gen 1/2 Catch Rate formula is too complex, and it gets worse from then on.
+Catch Rate will be based on Total Stats, as the Generation 1&2 Catch Rate formula is too complex, and it gets worse from then on.

 For simplicity, Pokémon will only have one type each, and one attack each (a _`type`_-type attack).

 #### _That's all, watch this space, and thanks!_

-###### For reading this far, you get the privilege of seeing this li'l guy who just _might_ be a hidden starter (wink, wink!):
+###### For reading this far, you get the privilege of seeing this li'l guy who just _might_ be a hidden starter:
 ![](https://tse2.mm.bing.net/th/id/OIP.odJ_-1cegyviucDJCNG_XAAAAA?w=136&h=180&c=7&o=5&dpr=1.5&pid=1.7 "Mah Boi Mudkip")

+###### You, dear reader, are privileged.
+You get a Mystery Gift!
+If you've played a Pokémon game before, you might know what Mystery Gifts are, and yes, they are a planned feature.
+Because they aren't yet implemented, you must keep this Password safe until they are finished.
+The password is "PRIVILEGED".
+Entering this Password at a specific place will grant you a special feature.
+But I repeat, YOU CANNOT USE IT YET!
+You must wait until Fuchsia City is complete.
+Just you wait, I have big plans for this game!